MARCspec/MARCspec/marc-spec.md

 # Limitations of MARCspec as string

-A MARCspec might not fulfill all requirements of definition for a reference to the desired set of data like XPath does for XML.
+A MARCspec might not fulfil all requirements of definition for a reference to the desired set of data like XPath does for XML.
 This is because of the nearly unlimited number of options accessing data in a MARC record, especially when it comes to delimiters based on cataloging rules.
 Thus a MARCspec has to concentrate on the basic references and let all other data processing to subsequent data processing functions of tools having implemented MARCspec.

 To enable support for other [ISO 2709] applications MARCspecs syntax does not distinguish between types of fields like in the [MARC] record structure.
 A valid MARCspec might violate the MARC record structure.
 It is led to the MARCspec aware tools wheater to check for MARC record structure violation or not.